xandao-dev/voyager-rover/README.md

   <h3 align="center">Voyager Rover</h3>

   <p align="center">
-    A fictional calculator of final coordinates of a squadron of robotic rovers that landed by NASA on a plateau on Mars.
+    A fictional calculator of final coordinates of a squadron of robotic rovers landed by NASA on a plateau on Mars.
     <br />
     <a href="https://github.com/xandao-dev/voyager-rover"><strong>Explore the docs »</strong></a>
     <br />